Radical Candor is the wrong approach for proper feedback and growth

 - In his book, Smart Change, Markman goes deep into how to be an effective change agent.
 Here is an article that summarizes much of the book.

-This is all well and good and none of it is wrong but all of it is focused on solving the wrong problem – how to give great feedback.
-The goal of a team leader is to build a continuously-improving environment and cohesive team that takes the fullest advantage of the strengths of each member to have the entire team deliver the optimal output to the benefit of the company and the customer.
+This is all well and good and none of it is wrong but, I believe, it is focused on solving the wrong problem – how to give great feedback.
+The goal of a team leader is to build a continuously-improving environment and cohesive team that takes the fullest advantage of the strengths of each member to have the entire team deliver the optimal output to the benefit of the team, the company and the customer.

 Based on this research and my own experience, I think that you should avoid giving corrective feedback except as a last resort and as infrequently as possible.
-Focus on catching people doing something right and help them build on that – a little better every day.
+Instead, focus on catching people doing something right and help them build on that – a little better every day.

 Suggestions of what to do